 Plan for breaks to keep everyone happy.
 A midday rest can make a big difference, especially with younger kids.

-Washington DC is a fantastic destination year-round, but each season offers unique experiences that make it even more magical for families.
-From breathtaking natural displays to can’t-miss annual events, here are the top seasonal highlights for visiting Washington DC with kids:
+Washington DC is a fantastic destination year-round.
+However, each season offers unique experiences that make it even more magical for families.
+Here are the top seasonal highlights for visiting Washington DC with kids:

 Spring in Washington DC: Cherry Blossoms and Outdoor Adventures